jpascasio1993/exam_weather/README.md

 ## Overview

-This was part of the technical interview from Nerubia when I was applying for android developer position.
+This was part of the technical interview from Nerubia years ago when I was applying for android developer position.

 ![Dashboard](https://github.com/jpascasio1993/exam_weather/blob/master/app-1.jpeg)